DagonMetric/ng-log/README.md

-# Logging for Angular
+# Logging and Vendor-agnostic Analytics for Angular

-Contains logging abstractions and a few implementations for Angular.

-## Features
+Logging and vendor-agnostic analytics for Angular applications built-in integration with Google Analytics (gtag), Facebook Pixcel and Microsoft Azure Application Insights.

 [WIP]